Mission: Serving Fighter Country with PRIDE

 Col. Robert A. Sylvester

-The 56th Mission Support Group sustains the F-16 Fighting Falcon, provides for the community, and delivers responsive combat support anytime, anywhere.
-The six squadrons of the group, 1,965 members strong, perform the critical installation management that helps keep the wing flying.
-These men and women are sortie generators.
-They serve more than 94,000 people including active duty, reserve, civilians, students, family and retirees.
-The base has approximately $396 million in land, building and real property including 4,200 acres at Luke AFB and 1.7 million acres at the Barry M. Goldwater range complex.
+The 56th Mission Support Group provides premier support to the F-35 Lightning II, the F-16 Fighting Falcon and all of Thunderbolt Nation.
+The Group supports the community, and delivers responsive combat support anytime, anywhere.
+The six squadrons of the group, over 1,800 members strong, perform critical installation management enabling the Air Forces largest fighter wing to keep flying high.
+The Group provides emergency response in the form of Security/Law Enforcement and fire Protection and serves more than 94,000 people including active duty, reserve, civilians, students, family and retirees.
+The base has approximately $2.8 billion in land, building and real property including 4,700 acres at Luke AFB and 87,000 acres at the Barry M. Goldwater range complex.

 56TH COMMUNICATIONS SQUADRON